derhuerst/synchronous-autocomplete/readme.md

 ]
 ```

-As the last step, we must define a function that normalizes search input into a list of *fragments*.
+Next, we must define a function that normalizes search input into a list of *fragments*.
 Consider using this simple function:

 ```js
 import normalize from 'normalize-for-search'